kope-kope/StormGdocs/api.md

 # Transactions
 ***
-The transactions API allows you to submit BUY and SELL trade requests at any time, monitor these requests and cancel at will.
+The transactions API endpoints allow you to submit BUY and SELL trade requests at any time, monitor these requests and cancel at will.
 Once an order is placed, it stays open till it is executed as instructed, these requests can be further queried by the specified transaction reference.

 ## Create Transaction
 ***